ruby-rice/rice/doc/advanced/type_conversions.rst

 Rice refers to types that should be converted (copied) between Ruby and C++ as builtin types.
 Builtin types are types that directly map from C++ to Ruby.
 Examples include nullptr, bool, numeric types (integer, float, double, complex), char types and strings.

 Since they are copied, instances of builtin types are disconnected.
 Therefore, if a Ruby string is converted to a std::string then the two strings are independent and changes in one will *not* be reflected in the other.
 Also understand that if you allocate a new char* in C++ and pass it to Ruby, then you will get a memory leak because Ruby will copy the contents on the char* but will *not* free the original buffer.

-Generally you don't have to worry about builtin types because Rice supports them out of the box.
+Rice supports all common builtin types out of the box.
+In general, to add new C++ types to Ruby you should wrap them by using ``define_class``, ``define_enum``, etc.  It should be quite rare to add new builtin types.

 Adding a Builtin Type
 ---------------------